Degradation Trip: Promotion and touring

 Two singles were released off the album, "Anger Rising" and "Angel Eyes".
 The former debuted in April 2002 and had a music video which gained the album substantial coverage on MTV2.
 The acoustic ballad "Angel Eyes" surfaced on radio in September.
 MTV2 also aired short segments of a primitively animated Cantrell discussing various aspects of his music and personal life.
 Prior to the release of Degradation Trip, "She Was My Girl" appeared on the soundtrack for the film Spider-Man (2002).

 With his album still being shopped around to labels, Jerry Cantrell began a national club tour with a show in his new hometown, San Francisco, California, in January 2001.
 Supported by Comes with the Fall and Swarm, he recruited M.I.R.V. guitarist Bryan Kehoe to join himself, Bordin, and Trujillo on stage.
 The three bands performed together from March 13 to April 5, 2001.

-In May 2001, Cantrell had an accident while playing football after a concert at the Kentucky Derby and broke his left hand and had to undergo reconstructive surgery, which caused the tour to be postponed.
+In support of his new album, Cantrell embarked on a two-month North American solo tour beginning April 20, 2001.
+In early May, however, he had an accident while playing football after a concert at the Kentucky Derby, broke his left hand and had to undergo reconstructive surgery, which caused the tour to be postponed.
 Cantrell's first concert after the surgery was at the Key Club in West Hollywood on July 1, 2001.

 Comes with the Fall, a young band that Cantrell admired, would continue touring with him into the following year and even participate during his sets, which included both solo work and Alice in Chains songs.
+The band's vocalist, William DuVall, performed Staley's vocals during Cantrell's sets and would go on to be the lead singer for the reunited Alice in Chains in 2006.

-In support of his new album, Cantrell embarked on a two-month North American solo tour beginning April 20, 2001.
 Cantrell, who had recently signed with Roadrunner, performed at the 16th annual South by Southwest music conference in March 2002.
-Despite the death of Layne Staley during this time, Cantrell opted not to cancel any shows, stating, "The shows I played between the time I got the word about Layne and Layne's funeral were very important to me in terms of being able to continue on.
+In late April, however, it was reported that Cantrell's longtime friend and Alice in Chains bandmate Layne Staley had been found dead in his apartment.
+Cantrell canceled a show that he was scheduled to perform at Zephyrhills's Livestock Festival on April 28, in order to attend Staley's funeral in Seattle.
+Cantrell was replaced by heavy metal band Neurotica.
+However, Cantrell opted not to cancel any further shows, stating, "The shows I played between the time I got the word about Layne and Layne's funeral were very important to me in terms of being able to continue on.
 It's one of those things where if you take a break and allow things to settle in, it might be harder to get up again."
 Cantrell later told Pennsylvania's The Times, "It's difficult to do interviews - it's hard to talk about it.
 I'm just thankful to have a tour and work - something I can focus on."
-William DuVall of Comes with the Fall (future Alice in Chains vocalist), who performed Staley's vocals during concerts, elaborated on this emotional period:
+William DuVall elaborated on this emotional period: